ftyers/calma/sharedtaskdata/README.md

 a model which can analyze unseen target language forms.
 In addition, competitors are allowed to use the input forms in the test set when training their system.

-**Track 2** Competitors get annotated data from related languages as well as a plain text corpus in the target language.
+**Track 2** Competitors get annotated data from related languages as well as an unannotated plain text corpus in the target language.
 They learn a model which can analyze unseen target language forms.
 In addition, competitors are allowed to use the input forms in the test set when training their system.